-- Implementing environmental response actions to help reduce site risks - Maintaining the landfill properties and the landfill covers and operating any engineered remedial systems that are necessary - Managing land issues on the property the CLP is responsible for, including working with local governments to incorporate land-use controls at and near the landfills
+- Monitoring environmental impacts and site conditions associated with each landfill - Determining the risk each landfill poses to public health, safety and the environment - Implementing environmental response actions to help reduce site risks - Maintaining the landfill properties and the landfill covers and operating any engineered remedial systems that are necessary - Managing land issues on the property the CLP is responsible for, including working with local governments to incorporate land-use controls at and near the landfills.

 Closed landfills in the CLP are a subset of closed landfills in Minnesota.
 Currently, 110 landfills are the responsibility of the CLP, with four more eligible for the program.
-Of the 110 enrolled sites, 45 are state-owned, 53 are owned by municipalities, and 12 are in private ownership.
+Of the 110, 45 are state-owned, 53 are owned by municipalities, and 12 are in private ownership.

 Funding for the CLP comes from the Remediation Fund, the Closed Landfill Investment Fund, and state general obligation bonds (GOB).
-General obligation bonds are used to fund capital improvements, including the construction of new landfill covers and engineered remediation systems to address groundwater contamination and landfill gas generation, and sometimes to acquire "buffer" land to separate the waste footprint from the surrounding privately owned lands.
-These bonds have been spent at half of the program's enrolled landfills.
+GOBs are used to fund capital improvements, including the construction of new landfill covers and engineered remediation systems to address groundwater contamination and landfill gas generation, and sometimes to acquire "buffer" land to separate the waste footprint from the surrounding privately owned lands.
+GOBs have been spent at about half of the program landfills.